-Spaetzle is a German type of egg noodle that is more likely to be served as a side to the main course than say mashed potatoes would be in North America.
-And it quickly became a family favourite.
+Spaetzle is a German type of egg noodle that is as likely to be served as a side to the main course than say mashed potatoes would be in North America.
+It didn’t take long after we were posted to Germany for it to become a favorite dish to add to our meals so it was a must that I include How to Make Homemade Spaetzle for German Cooking Week here on Super Mom – No Cape.

-When we lived in Germany, I could buy dried spaetzle as it was available in almost every grocery store.
-But once we were posted back to Canada, I had to learn how to make it from scratch.
+When we lived in Germany, I could buy dried spaetzle in almost every grocery store.
+But once we were posted back to Canada and it wasn’t readily available, I had to learn how to make spaetzle from scratch.

 Add enough water to make a very thick batter.

-Spoon batter into the hopper of the spaetzle maker. (<-affiliate link)
+Spoon the batter into the hopper of the spaetzle maker. (<-affiliate link)

 Move the hopper back and forth across the grater.